imbo/imbo/docs/installation/configuration.rst

 Backblaze B2 Cloud Storage
 ++++++++++++++++++++++++++

-This adapter stores your images in a bucket in the `Backblaze B2 Cloud Storage <https://www.backblaze.com/b2/cloud-storage.html>`_.
+This adapter stores your images in a bucket in the `Backblaze B2 Cloud Storage`_.
 The parameters are:

 ``accountId``
     Your B2 account ID.